MicroEJ/docs/GettingStarted/gettingStartedIMXRT1170.rst

 .. note::

    If you don’t have Git installed, you can download the source code directly from our `GitHub repository <https://github.com/MicroEJ/nxp-vee-imxrt1170-evk/releases/tag/NXPVEE-MIMXRT1170-EVK-2.2.0>`__.
-   Then you can click on ::guilabel:`Code > Download ZIP`.
+   Then you can click on :guilabel:`Code > Download ZIP`.

 Set up the i.MX RT1170 VEE Port project on your IDE
 ---------------------------------------------------